dalesgit/wiki-vim/Gratitude Journal.md

 - ## Wed 18 Sep 2024
 - I feel a relief with the stump of the tree ground up.
 One giant step taken.
 - My colonoscopy upcoming.
 Then the trip to Colorado.
 - A wonderful meal in St. Petersburg, Treasure Island, with Joe and Fran.
-We didn't talk much about: Sex, Po
+We didn't talk much about: Sex, Politics, and Religion.
+But it was a time for Mary Pat to be with her sister.
 - ## Tue 17 Sep 2024
 - For the lectio reading last night -- the paraphrase of Psalm 137.
 Cf. notes in Joplin
 - Giant tree is gone.
 All that's left is the stump.
 That stump is reminiscent of *The Giving Tree*.
 Also **Elijah's chair**.
 Musical chairs.